Lorantine/derogam/README.md

 # Important
 All outfits are placeholders until I make MY OWN.
+Trello link (my to-do list where you can stalk what I do and what I will do): https://trello.com/b/aM2pteNE/derogam

 # The Derogam
 This is my first actual Endless Sky project, and the goal is to add 2 new species to the game with this plugin.
 I'm hoping to merge this with the base game once done.